 Karst Spring Trail Highlights

-- The Karst Spring trail soon meets up with a rapidly running river.
-The trail starts to climb steeply here alongside the river.
-The rapid, cascading Karst Spring waterfall becomes is incredibly picturesque.
+The Karst Spring trail soon meets a fast-running stream, and the trail begins to climb steeply beside it.
+The cascading water is incredibly picturesque.
 In fact, it’s up there with some of the most beautiful waterfalls we’ve seen anywhere in the world!

 Karst Spring Hiking Trail Stats

-Distance: The one-way distance of the Karst Spring Trail is 3.2 miles / 5.1km.
+The one-way distance of the Karst Spring Trail is 3.2 miles / 5.1 km.

-Elevation Gain: The first 2.2 miles / 3.5km of the Karst Spring hike is very flat.
+The first 2.2 miles / 3.5 km of the Karst Spring hike is very flat.
 In fact, this part of the trail is very wide, so if hiking with a group you’ll likely be too busy socializing to notice any of the gentle inclines along the way.

-It’s really only the final 0.3 miles / 0.5km before you reach very end of the the Karst Spring trail that you will have any noticeable uphill hiking effort.
+It’s really only in the final 0.3 miles / 0.5 km, just before you reach the end of the Karst Spring trail, that you’ll notice any sustained uphill effort.
 This very short section is quite steep, but trust us, it’s worth the effort!
-The elevation gain over this short stretch is 340 feet / 103m.
+The elevation gain over this short stretch is 340 feet / 103 m.

 The last 0.3 miles is pretty steep and you’ll likely find yourself breathing hard.
-It’s for this reason we ultimately give this hike a “moderate” rating.
+It’s for this reason we ultimately give this hike a “moderate Kananaskis hike” rating.

-Duration: It should take a typical adult about 1 hour to reach the end of the Karst Spring trail.
+It should take a typical adult about 2 hours to hike the round-trip distance of the Karst Spring trail.

-We did the Karst Spring hike with our 3 & 5-year old kids, so we were a bit slower, completing the one-way distance in 1 hour and 40 minutes.
+We did the Karst Spring hike with our 3 & 5-year old kids, so we were a bit slower, completing the full round-trip distance in about 3.5 hours.

-How to Get from Banff to Karst Spring Trail: The Karst Spring Trailhead leaves from the Mt.
+The Watridge Lake / Karst Spring Trailhead is found in the Mt.
 Shark Day Use area in the Spray Valley Provincial Park part of Kananaskis Country.

 Hiking Karst Spring with Kids

-There are lots of fun spots for kids to play along the Karst Springs hike, including balancing on fallen tree trunks, along the creek-beds, and the wooden walkway.
-Just keep a close eye on little ones during the steep ascent to the spring – there are no handrails (except for the platform at the top) and the raging waterfall can be a little too close for comfort at times.
+There are lots of fun spots for kids to play along the Karst Spring hike, including balancing on fallen tree trunks, along the creek beds, and the wooden walkway.
+Just keep a close eye on little ones during the steep ascent to the spring; there are no handrails (except for the platform at the top) and the raging waterfall can be a little too close for comfort at times.

 Hiking Karst Spring in Winter